 SC, AS, and JM conceived and designed the study.
 SC designed and performed experiments, acquired data, performed statistical analysis, interpreted the data, and wrote the manuscript.
 DH and RD contributed to the administrative, technical, or material support of the study and critically revised the manuscript for important intellectual content.
-All the authors edited the draft and approved the final version of the manuscript.
+RL-B and HP carried out extensive assay procedures and results analysis.
+All authors approved the final version of the manuscript.

 Conflict of Interest Statement

 Author AS is currently employed by company GlaxoSmithKline.
 All other authors declare no competing interests.

 Anthony Nolan funded the work undertaken for this study (Charity no. 803716/SC038827).

 The Supplementary Material for this article can be found online at https://www.frontiersin.org/articles/10.3389/fimmu.2018.01282/full#supplementary-material.